majidurrahman1437/blp-shared-task2/README.md

 # blp-shared-task2
-First Bangla Language Processing Workshop @ EMNLP 2023: Bangla Sentiment Analysis
+The first Bangla Language Processing Workshop at EMNLP 2023 contains two shared tasks.
+This research focuses on the second shared task which emphasizes sentiment analysis of Bangla text.